 Our wallpapers are suitable for most areas of the bathroom, except for where in direct contact with water or anywhere that is highly humid.
 You can coat your wallpaper with Decorator's Varnish to give it an extra layer of protection in wet or humid rooms, such as bathrooms or kitchens.
-If you are still unsure and would like to see our wallpapers pre-varnished, you can order these from the Wallpaper Samples page of our website.
-Simply choose your preferred design and select the ‘Varnished Sample Pack’ in the drop-down menu.
+We advise you test Polyvine on a wallpaper sample to check you are happy with the finish before applying to the wall.

 How do I give my wallpaper an extra layer of protection?

 If you would like to add an extra layer of protection to your wallpaper, we recommend sealing it with Polyvine Decorators Varnish, available from our store.
-You may want to consider this option if your wallpaper is placed in a high-traffic area, a bathroom or a children’s room.
+You may want to consider this option if your wallpaper is placed in a high-traffic area such as bathrooms or corridors.

 Are your wallpapers VOC rated?